Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool compares AI visibility across multiple entities side-by-side, probes with ai_visibility_check, and returns a ranked list.
-It distinguishes from siblings like ai_visibility_check (single entity) and compare_entities (generic comparison) by focusing on AI visibility and ranking.
+The description clearly states the tool compares AI visibility across multiple entities side-by-side, probes each with ai_visibility_check, ranks by score, and surfaces most/least recognized.
+This specific verb+resource+outcome distinguishes it from siblings like ai_visibility_check (single entity) and compare_entities (generic).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.